Becavalier/shdb/README.md

 * Do not occupy any CPU or Memory when in idle moment.
 * Written in pure shell, lightweight and easy to use.
 * Support persistent data storing.
-* Support console mode for quick operation on SHDB.
+* Support console mode for quick operation in CLI mode.

 ### Installation